.jpg)

-Welcome to the Behavioural Science Toolkit — a resource developed with the support of RiskWi$e, an initiative funded by the Grains Research and Development Corporation (GRDC), the Australian Research Council Training Centre for Behavioural Insights in Technology Adoption (ARC-BITA), and the Australian Centre for International Agricultural Research's Farmer Behaviour Insights Project (ACIAR-FBIP).
+Welcome to the Behavioural Science Toolkit — a resource developed with the support of RiskWi$e, an initiative funded by the Grains Research and Development Corporation (GRDC) and the Australian Research Council Training Centre for Behavioural Insights in Technology Adoption (ARC-BITA).

-RiskWi$e is a national initiative of around $30 million for 5 years (2023-2028) aimed at equipping the grains industry with improved strategies and resources for understanding and managing risk.
-By combining the latest research with industry expertise, the program delivers practical solutions that support long-term resilience and profitability for grain growers across Australia.
+RiskWi$e is the National Risk Management Initiative aimed at equipping the grains industry with improved strategies and resources for understanding and managing risk.
+By combining the latest research with industry expertise, the program aims to deliver practical solutions that support long-term resilience and profitability for grain growers across Australia.
 RiskWi$e is led by CSIRO and is made possible thanks to the involvement of all partners.
 It incorporates behavioural science across all themes and activities, supported by UWA.

 This toolkit is specifically designed to provide practical, research-backed tools and behavioural insights to help growers, advisers, researchers, and industry professionals make better decisions in the face of risk and uncertainty.